Dargan Arch Walking Track in the Blue Mountains

 Grade: Easy / moderate (some rock scrambling)

-Dargan Arch is located near the town of Bell at the end of Bells Line of Road, an area of the Blue Mountains that is not very busy.
+Dargan Arch is located near the town of Bell at the end of Bells Line of Road, an area of the Blue Mountains that is usually not very busy.

 To get there, turn into Sandham Road near the Bells Line of Road and Darling Causeway junction.
 Stay on that road for approximately 3 km until you see a clearing on your right, just after the curve in the road.